August 22nd, Day #235

 And again God says, "Then you will know that I am the LORD, when I bring you into the land of Israel, the land I had sworn with uplifted hand to give to your fathers" (20:42).
 For His Name's sake God will be gracious once again to Israel and Judah, as we will see in the writings of some of the other prophets God sends to the people after their return from exile.
 The return from Babylon was only a partial fulfillment of these prophecies, looking ahead toward the time just prior to Jesus' return.
 Pointing to the Christ, the Anointed One, God says, " … remove the crown (from the king who was then in Jerusalem) . … It will not be restored until HE comes to whom it rightfully belongs; to HIM I will give it" (21:26-27).

 "O Lord God, You alone are worthy to be worshiped and praised, for You alone are God.
 You have revealed Yourself through Your people of old and through Your people today as the Holy One.
-I confess my own sin and my need for someone to stand in the gap for me, or otherwise face Your just judgment against my sin.
+I confess my own sin and my need for someone to stand in the gap for me.
 Thank You, Father, for sending Jesus to be MY Savior.
 I confess that He is Lord and pray that You will continue Your work in me by Your Word and Spirit, that I may be Your instrument to make You known to others.
 Help me to fulfill my calling as one who has received Your grace and who knows YOU!
 In Jesus' name, Amen"